About 24 million Americans are likely to take out a personal loan this year.

 The short answer is that we need stuff.
 Bills, car repairs, hospital expenses, and tuition payments sneak up on us fast and require immediate attention.
 We have no choice but to fix our vehicles, set our broken ankles, and get back to living productive lives.

 Yet we all know that borrowing money does not come without a cost.
-Bank loan interest rates can be high, and it may be confusing to figure out exactly how much you will be paying for the chance to borrow someone else’s money.
+Bank loan interest rates can be high, higher than most other loans such as installment loans, and it may be confusing to figure out exactly how much you will be paying for the chance to borrow someone else’s money.